Nishanksingla/CUDA-Vector-Add/README.md

-# 2 Vector Addition using CUDA
+# Vector Addition using CUDA
-Developed a CUDA C prgram to perform 2 vectors addition on NVIDIA Jetson TX1 GPU embedded board.
+Developed a CUDA C prgram to perform vector addition on NVIDIA Jetson TX1 GPU embedded board.

+GPU kernel code runs with 4 blocks each with 256 threads for performing addition on vectore of length 1024.